Guake/guake/README.rst

 an fps games, and one of its goals is be easy to reach.

 Guake is written mostly in python and has a little piece in C (global hotkeys stuff).
 The code is placed in the guake directory.
 Files and images are in the data directory.
 Translation stuff is in the po directory.

 Features?
 Bugs?
 Information?
 ----------------------------

 Source Code available at: https://github.com/Guake/guake/

-**Important note**: Do **NOT** use the domain guake.org, it has been registered by someone outside of the team.
+**Important note**: Do **NOT** use the domain guake.org, it has been registered by someone outside the team.
+We cannot be hold responsible for the content on this web site.

 License